jose-hirmas/mdefportafolio/docs/fab academy/Weekly Tasks.md

 During this week we were introduced to PCB (printed circuit board) and its fabrication process.
 I learned how soldering the smd components with a practical workshop.
 ![](../images/fabacademy/soldando.jpg)

-Te act of soldering was a concentration exercise, paying attention to things that we usually take for granted: breathing, pulse and focus.
+The act of soldering was a concentration exercise, paying attention to things that we usually take for granted: breathing, pulse and focus.
 Being aware of how this affects the final result make me see and feel this workshop as a self awareness therapy.
 In a way, I felt relaxed and enjoying the process itself.

 ## W5 - 3D printing and scanning (pending)

 ## W6 - Electronics design

+This week was about electronics, focusing in PCBs design, understanding the use of each component and a introduction to EDA softwares (electronic computer aided design).

 W7 - Computer-Controlled Machining

 W8 - Embedded Programming
 W9 - Mechanical/machine design
 W10 - Break - Easter break